TomBayne/Sharepoint-Online-Tools/README.md

 --- Set Welcome Page ---
 Powershell script that sets Welcome/Landing page for when the root URL is entered (e.g what shows when you type http://<tenant>.sharepoint.com/ into URL bar)

+--- Fully remove all deleted sites ---
+Powershell script that fully (and permenantly) deletes previously deleted sites so the URL can be used again on new sites.